ozguryazilimas/wp-postane/user-role-editor/readme.txt

 == Changelog =
+= [4.46] 25.09.2018
+* Update: "Users" page, "Without role" button: underlying SQL queries were replaced with more robust versions (about 10 times faster).
+  It is critical for sites with large quant of users.New query does not take into account though some cases with incorrect users data (usually imported from the external sources).
+  It's possible to use older (comprehensive but slower) query version defining a PHP constant: "define('URE_COUNT_USERS_WITHOUT_ROLE_THOROUGHLY', true);" or return false from a custom 'ure_count_users_without_role_quick' filter.
+* Update: Error checking was enhanced after default role change for the WordPress multisite subsite.
+* Update: URE settings page template: HTML helper checked() is used where applicable.
+* Fix: 2 spelling mistakes were fixed in the text labels.

 = [4.45] 18.08.2018 =
 * Fix: Capability checkbox was shown as turned ON incorrectly for not granted capability included into a role, JSON: "caps":{"sample_cap":"false"}.
 Bug took place after the changing a currently selected role.
 * Fix: Custom capabilities groups "User Role Editor" and "WooCommerce" were registered at the wrong 3rd tree level - changed to 2.